Promoted Teams to the 2019/20 Fantasy Premier League season

 Luckily for you all, I support a Championship team (Leeds United…we were so close!), so would like to think I know my way around the newly promoted teams.

-Norwich City and Sheffield United finished the Championship 1st and 2nd respectively, while Aston Villa secured promotion to the Premier League via the play-off final.
+Norwich City and Sheffield United finished the Championship 1st and 2nd respectively, as per the bookmakers prediction – while Aston Villa secured promotion to the Premier League via the play-off final.

 Let’s begin with the top goal scorers and assisters in their promotion season:

 Leading Goal scorers in the Championship (from promoted teams)